Cameron-Kurth/elixir_alpha_vantage/README.md

 ## A Note on Tests

 Currently, the free API key limitation of 5 requests per minute prevent the test suite from being run in its entirety, so please note that it is often easiest to run specific tests.
+This is a self-inflicted problem, as calling the API directly for tests was opted for in lieu of mocking responses in order to signal changes to the Alpha Vantage API.
+This approach is subject to change.

 ## Contributing